MessaoudiMohammed/ediTable/README.md

 			<script>
 				$("table").ediTable();
 			</script>
-Note: you need just to set name of each field in attr "data-index" of your TDs
+Note: you need to set name of each field in attr "data-index" of your TDs
  - Creating table via (HTML/JSON)

 			<table>